Miscarriage: Society and culture

+Legal registration

+Miscarriages may be tracked for purposes of health statistics, but they are not usually recorded individually.
+For example, under UK law, all stillbirths should be registered, although this does not apply to miscarriages.
 According to French statutes, an infant born before the age of viability, determined to be 28 weeks, is not registered as a 'child'.
-If birth occurs after this, the infant is granted a certificate that allows women who have given birth to a stillborn child, to have a symbolic record of that child.
+If birth occurs after this, the infant is granted a certificate that allows the parents to have a symbolic record of that child.
 This certificate can include a registered and given name to allow a funeral and acknowledgement of the event.

 Other animals

-Miscarriage occurs in all animals that experience pregnancy, though in such contexts it is more commonly referred to as a spontaneous abortion (the two terms are synonymous).
-There are a variety of known risk factors in non-human animals.
-For example, in sheep, miscarriage may be caused by crowding through doors, or being chased by dogs.
-In cows, spontaneous abortion may be caused by contagious disease, such as brucellosis or Campylobacter, but often can be controlled by vaccination.
-In many species of sharks and rays, stress induced miscarriage occurs frequently on capture.
+Spontaneous abortion is known from multiple species of non-hominid placental mammal and other vertebrates with convergent embryonic development, such as elasmobranch fishes.
+There are a variety of known risk factors; for example, in sheep, miscarriage may be caused by crowding through doors or being chased by dogs.
+In cows, spontaneous abortion may be caused by contagious diseases, such as brucellosis or Campylobacter, but often can be controlled by vaccination.
+In many species of sharks and rays, stress-induced miscarriage occurs frequently on capture.

-Other diseases are also known to make animals susceptible to miscarriage.
+Other diseases and risks are also known to make animals susceptible to miscarriage.
 Spontaneous abortion occurs in pregnant prairie voles when their mate is removed and they are exposed to a new male, an example of the Bruce effect, although this effect is seen less in wild populations than in the laboratory.
 Female mice who had spontaneous abortions showed a sharp rise in the amount of time spent with unfamiliar males preceding the abortion than those who did not.